Irreplaceable

-"Irreplaceable" is a song by American singer Beyoncé for her second studio album, B'Day (2006).
-The song was written by Shaffer "Ne-Yo" Smith, Tor Erik Hermansen, Mikkel S. Eriksen, Espen Lind, Amund Bjørklund, Beyoncé and produced by Stargate and Beyoncé.
-"Irreplaceable" was originally a country record; it was re-arranged as a mid-tempo ballad with pop and R&B influences by modifying the vocal arrangements and instrumentation.
+"Irreplaceable" is a song recorded by American singer Beyoncé for her second studio album B'Day (2006).
+It was written by Shaffer "Ne-Yo" Smith, Tor Erik Hermansen, Mikkel S. Eriksen, Espen Lind, Amund Bjørklund, and Beyoncé, and was produced by Stargate and Beyoncé.
+Originally a country record, the song was rearranged as a mid-tempo ballad with pop and R&B influences by modifying the vocal arrangements and instrumentation.
 During the production and recording sessions, Beyoncé and Ne-Yo wanted to create a record which people of either gender could relate to.
 The song's lyrics are about the breakdown of a relationship with an unfaithful man and the song contains a message about female empowerment.